 - Place staff engagement firmly on the board agenda

 An effective employee feedback platform that facilitates an open and honest dialogue between staff and management can help to support many of these areas, especially establishing a culture based on integrity and trust, creating a supportive and inclusive leadership style and developing a compelling, shared strategic direction.

 Let’s take a look at some specific benefits that an online feedback platform can deliver.

 By making it possible for employees to voice their opinions and concerns more easily, including from their own mobile devices, an online feedback platform helps to bring together the entire workforce in a dialogue with management.
 Staff can participate wherever they are located and whatever shifts they work.

 It encourages employees to come up with new ideas to improve the way things are done, for example, and to share them with the whole organisation.
-At Northern Devon Healthcare NHS Trust (NDHT) its online community – dubbed Staff Voice and created using Tivian’s online feedback platform – underpins the sharing of ideas and best practice in this way.
+At Northern Devon Healthcare NHS Trust (NDHT) its online community – dubbed Staff Voice and created using Tivian’s online feedback platform – underpins the sharing of ideas and best practise in this way.
 It receives two ideas on average every week, covering everything from the way appraisals are run to reducing congestion in the main hospital car park.
-11 improvement programmes have been initiated due to staff feedback, with systems and processes changed to increase efficiency and enhance working practices.
+11 improvement programmes have been initiated due to staff feedback, with systems and processes changed to increase efficiency and enhance working practises.